BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACY!

 Always a Wobot!'

-In 2003 the Wobot mascot was created by one of our student, Dana staples.
+In 2003 the Wobot mascot was created by one of our students, Dana Samples.

 2002 brought us a great team and wonderful mentors and motivated students, but also a stubbornly still robot.
 As we tried a crab drive for the first time, we encountered one thread-stripping, gear-stripping, unmovable sad robot.
 However, despite this the team learned a lot.
 And there are plenty of funny stories to tell about our robot that NEVER moved and finally decided to take off like crazy in the parking lot of one of our competitions, where it dramatically ran into a brand-new Lexus!
 Team members, while an incomplete list, included Mike Olson, Ben Barefield, Kathy Nienhuis, Amanda Siler, Chris Siler, and Stephen Minnich.